-In order to avoid potential burns, do not remove the radiator cap or loosen the engine drain plug if the engine is hot.
+To prevent burning yourself, do not remove the radiator cap or loosen the engine drain plug if the engine is hot.
 Turn the radiator cap counterclockwise and remove it.

 Remove the drain plug on the LH side of engine and drain the coolant into a suitable container.